 - A constantly evolving and improving diagnostic imaging technology

-- MRI has the ability to show extremely detailed sectional and 3D images of soft tissues and to perform vascular studies even without the use of contrast agents
+- MRI can show highly detailed sectional and 3D images of soft tissues and to perform vascular studies even without the use of contrast agents

 - Dedicated and Experienced Faculty and Staff

-- Federal Financial Aid available to those who qualify
+- Federal Financial Aid is available to those who qualify

 - Career services department will help you with job placement for the duration of your career—long after graduation